 Part of our visibility as an organisation and our vision, is ensuring that we are seen and heard.
 We recognise that working with the media and outreach, where possible, is the way to do this.
 Please see our recent successes here, and contact us for more information.
 Time permitting, we will aim to respond to media enquiries within 24 hours.
 Please note that we are a volunteer-led organisation and so we may not be able to respond or meet people from the media instantly as our committee and volunteers are based around the United Kingdom.

-In 2018/2019 BMSDemocracy and Hidayah partnered up for the pilot of the supporting minority Muslims campaign which seeks to work with LGBT+ Muslims, Black Muslims, and minority sect Muslims such as Ahmadiyyah Muslims.
+In 2018/2019 BMSDemocracy and Hidayah partnered up for the pilot of the supporting minority Muslims campaign which seeks to work with LGBTQI+ Muslims, Black Muslims, and minority sect Muslims such as Ahmadiyyah Muslims.

 To amplify the voices of minority Muslims, Hidayah and BMSDemocracy wanted to build understanding through dialogue and open discussion.
 Four roundtable discussions based on the intersecting topics of identity, sexuality, gender, and faith were created and were widely attended by people from all walks of life, Muslim and non Muslim.